 Rather than purchasing pre-made, impersonal party invitations by the pack, personalize the invite by sending invitations created by your child.
 Most families have some child-created art around the house—this is the perfect opportunity to repurpose it for new life.
-Drawings could be mod-podged onto cardstock and slipped into envelopes, or you could turn your children lose with some glitter, glue, and paper and let the festive muse inspire.
+Drawings could be mod-podged onto cardstock and slipped into envelopes, or you could turn your children loose with some glitter, glue, and paper and let the festive muse inspire.

 2. Go electronic.

-Create and send online invitations via Evite.
-Of course, if you wanted to really go back-to-the basics, you could rely on good old-fashioned email to spread the word about your child’s party.
+Create and send online invitations via evite.
+Of course, if you wanted to really go back-to-the-basics, you could rely on good old-fashioned email to spread the word about your child’s party.
 This is a great waste-free alternative to the mailed invitation.